KrzysiuWojcik/Fujitsu-Lifebook-U748-Hackintosh/README.md

 - [x] M.2 NVMe SSD
 - [x] Audio is working with latest AppleALC installed
 - [x] Continuity Camera works only over USB (that's known to happen also on real Macs)
-- [ ] HandOff is not working (because of no bluetooth)
+- [ ] HandOff not tested
-- [x] External video output is working on internal DisplayPort and PortReplicator's DisplayPort, other ports not tested
+- [x] External video output is working on one of PortReplicator's DisplayPorts on current SMBIOS (Changing SMBIOS to MacBookPro14,1 makes laptop's internal DisplayPort working, one of PR's DisplayPorts is ocassionally working but with purple tint - but audio device is not detected).
+VGA monitor is properly detected with proper EDID infos, but gives no signal.

 ### Screenshots